samuelhfish/VBA-challenge/README.md

 -Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.

+Solution:

+-Screenshots of results for each year are attached.

+-.vbs  file with code attached.

+-VBA code additionally pasted below.

     ' Initiate subroutine for the assignment.